 - Pick the API resource you want to pull data from

-- Configure the necessary parameters, method, and URL to make your first request (Either with curl, or Postman)
+- Configure the necessary parameters, method, and URL to make your first request (e.g. with curl or Postman)

 curl --request GET \ --url 'https://api.hubapi.com/crm/v3/objects/deals' \ --header 'authorization: Bearer YOUR_ACCESS_TOKEN'

-How Do You Maintain A Custom HubSpot ETL Pipeline?
+How Do You Maintain a Custom HubSpot to Snowflake ETL Pipeline?

 Making a call to the HubSpot API is just the beginning of maintaining a complete custom ETL pipeline.